RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

     </text>
 ```

 **Takeaway #4**: When the `height` _evaluates_ (remember how the line height is calculated) to be less than or equal to one `lineHeight` the text will be abbreviated with ellipsis to fit into the width of the bbox.
-Additionally, text after a newline characters is cut off before abbreviated, if this shortened text fits into one line no ellipsis is added.
-It can not be shown in a screenshot, but this behaviour is implemented in ES.
+Additionally, text after a newline character is cut off before abbreviated, if this shortened text fits into one line no ellipsis is added.
+It can not be shown in a screenshot, but this behavior is implemented in ES.

 #### Case 5: Too Small Height